Welcome

 December 1, 2008

-rhythm section) and the other with The Opposite Of A Train.
-The Opposite Of A Train is myself, Bill
+section) and the other with The Opposite Of A Train.
+The Opposite Of A Train is myself, Bill Carson,

-Carson, and Nathan Koci doing original ditties that we all had wrote... well, I only had wrote one
+and Nathan Koci doing original ditties that we all had wrote... well, I only had wrote one tune and that

 The

-some old classics.
-I made my compositional debut on the concert with a short piece for two
+old classics.
+I made my compositional debut on the concert with a short piece for two antiphonal bass

-in the past few months.
-Besides the recent studio sessions there are also a couple of live recordings
+past few months.
+Besides the recent studio sessions there are also a couple of live recordings which are

 October 1, 2008